hanfak/other-2/notes.md

 11. Authenticate user for creating new article
   a.
 Add authenticate_user to article controller
   b.
 Remove new article if not signed in
+12. Add Categories
+  a. 'bin/rails g model Category name:string' and migrate
+  b. 'bin/rails g migration add_category_id_to_articles category_id:integer' and migrate
+  c.
+Add Assocaition to arcitle
+    1. Do in each model